funkyfuture/inxs/docs/usage.rst

 Strings can be used to specify certain rule conditions:

 - ``/`` selects only the :term:`transformation root`
-- ``*`` selects all elements - should only be used if there are no other conditions
+- ``*`` selects all nodes - should only be used if there are no other conditions
-- any string that contains a colon (but not more that one consecutively) selects elements with a namespace that matches the string
+- any string that contains ``://`` selects nodes with a namespace that matches the string
-- strings that contain only letters select elements whose *local* name matches the string
+- strings that contain only letters select nodes whose *local* name matches the string
-- if a string can be translated to an XPath expression with cssselect_ and thus can be considered a valid css selector, the result is used like the following; mind that you can use `namespace prefixes`_ if you know the prefixes, otherwise this is not an option to match an element from a namespace that's not the :term:`transformation root`'s default
+- if a string can be translated to an XPath expression with cssselect_ and thus can be considered a valid css selector, the result is used like the following; mind that you can use `namespace prefixes`_ if you know the prefixes, otherwise this is not an option to match a node from a namespace that's not the :term:`transformation root`'s default
-- all other strings will select all elements that an XPath evaluation of that string on the :term:`transformation root` returns
+- all other strings will select all nodes that an XPath evaluation of that string on the :term:`transformation root` returns

-Another shortcut is to pass a dictionary to test an element's attributes, see :func:`inxs.MatchesAttributes` for details.
+Another shortcut is to pass a dictionary to test an node's attributes, see :func:`inxs.MatchesAttributes` for details.

 Speaking of conditions, see :func:`inxs.Any`, :func:`inxs.OneOf` and :func:`inxs.Not` to overcome